jeftegoes/AwsOverview/AWS Tips.md

 - The X-Ray daemon / agent has a config to send traces cross account:
   - Make sure the IAM permissions are correct - the agent will assume the role.
   - This allows to have a central account for all your application tracing.

+## 7.1.
+Lambda Tracing with X-Ray

+- Enable in Lambda configuration **(Active Tracing)**.
+- Runs the X-Ray daemon for you.
+- Use AWS X-Ray SDK in Code.
+- Ensure Lambda Function has a correct IAM Execution Role.
+  - The managed policy is called `AWSXRayDaemonWriteAccess`.
+- Environment variables to communicate with X-Ray:
+  - `_X_AMZN_TRACE_ID` - Contains the tracing header
+  - `AWS_XRAY_CONTEXT_MISSING` - By default, LOG_ERROR
+  - `AWS_XRAY_DAEMON_ADDRESS` - The X-Ray Daemon IP_ADDRESS:PORT

 # 8. Files